etayo7/pedestrian_detector_distributed_assignment/README.md

 _**color_initialization**_

 To obtain the mean of the colours used by each target.
-Later it will be used to run the full launcher and differentiate each target.
+Later, the HSV mean values associated to each target will be used to run the full launcher and to differentiate each target.

 Argument | Default | Description
 ------------ | ------------- | -------------